AdobeDocs/advertising.en/help/privacy/gdpr.md

    >[!NOTE]
    >
    >Deleting personal data is different than Opt-Out, which stops the targeting of an end user with audience segments.
 However, when a data subject asks to delete personal data from [!DNL Creative], [!DNL DSP], or [!DNL DCO], the library also sends a request to Adobe Advertising to opt out the data subject from segment targeting.
-For advertisers with [!DNL Search], we recommend that you provide the data subjects a link to [https://www.adobe.com/privacy/opt-out.html](https://www.adobe.com/privacy/opt-out.html), which explains how to opt out of audience segment targeting.
+For advertisers with [!DNL Search, Social, & Commerce], we recommend that you provide the data subjects a link to [https://www.adobe.com/privacy/opt-out.html](https://www.adobe.com/privacy/opt-out.html), which explains how to opt out of audience segment targeting.

 1. Identify your Experience Cloud organization ID and make sure it's linked to your Adobe Advertising accounts.